-In 2020, Eagle won his record fifth straight New York Emmy Award, and sixth in eight years, for Sports Play-by-Play for his Nets work on YES.
-His Nets broadcast partner Sarah Kustok won the 2020 New York Emmy Award for Sports Analyst, thus marking the first time that a broadcast team won New York Emmys for Sports Play-by-Play and Sports Analyst in the same year.
+In 2021, Eagle won his record sixth straight New York Emmy and seventh in nine years for Sports Play-by-Play for his Nets work on YES.
+His Nets broadcast partner Sarah Kustok won the 2020 and 2021 New York Emmy Awards for Sports Analyst, marking the only times that a broadcast team won New York Emmys for Sports Play-by-Play and Sports Analyst in the same year.

 Eagle earned a National Sports Emmy nomination in 2019 for his NCAA March Madness play-by-play work and in 2015 for his NFL and NCAA March Madness play-by-play work for CBS Sports and Turner Sports.

-"Bird" was named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association four of the last six years: in 2013, 2014 (sharing with WNBC-TV's Bruce Beck), 2016 and 2018.
+"Bird" has been named New York State Sportscaster of the Year by the National Sportscasters and Sportswriters Association five times: in 2013, 2014 (sharing with WNBC-TV's Bruce Beck), 2016, 2018 and 2019.
 In November 2018, Eagle received the Marty Glickman Award for Leadership in Sports Media from the Newhouse School at Syracuse University, his alma mater.

 A 1990 graduate of Syracuse, Eagle was the play-by-play voice of the Orangemen in football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into the WAER-FM (Syracuse University) Hall of Fame.